GraceLQ/Stock_Crypto_Scraping_API/README.md

-# Realtime Bitcoin Price Scraping and Visualization
+# Realtime Bitcoin Price API Scraping and Visualization

 ## Overview
 This project demonstrates how I scraped, processed, and visualized Bitcoin price data using the CoinGecko API via the Python wrapper PyCoinGecko.
 It retrieves Bitcoin price data for the previous 30 days, processes it into a structured DataFrame, and visualizes the results with an interactive HTML-based candlestick chart generated using Plotly.